Why do I need this service?

 Dispute does not guarantee we will serve the defendant when you buy this service

-We've all seen movies where someone hides out in their parents basement to avoid getting served.
+Some people hide to avoid getting served.
 Because people will often hide, no process server can ever guarantee that they'll be able to find the person.

 Additionally, process serving is time consuming and expensive - we will literally send a person out on the streets to hand your stamped paperwork to the person.
 Even if we can't find them, this costs us money and therefore we cannot refund your fees for process of service, even if we don't find the person.